or why 2+2 is not always 4

 could be computed on the client-side as well.
 Big mistake!

-A deeper investigation on the GROUP BY
+A deeper investigation on the GROUP BY aggregate functions reveals that there are

-functions whose values generated by WITH ROLLUP
+functions whose values generated by WITH ROLLUP cannot be computed on the client side

-using only the values returned by the GROUP BY
+using only the values returned by the GROUP BY query.
+These are the statistical functions

-a.s.o.) that are not used by many applications
+(STDDEV_POP(), VAR_POP() a.s.o.) that are not used by many applications

-but, surprisingly, also the more commonly used SUM()
+but, surprisingly, also the more commonly used SUM() and COUNT(),

-when they are combined with DISTINCT
+when they are combined with DISTINCT.

 Case Study